Nyssa Raatko: "Infinite Crisis"

-During "Infinite Crisis", Nyssa and her sister connive to use Talia's membership in Luthor's Secret Society of Super Villains in order to take over the planet.
+During "Infinite Crisis", Nyssa and her sister connive to use Talia's membership in Luthor's Secret Society of Super Villains to take over the planet.
 Nyssa tries to recruit Batgirl (as Cassandra Cain) to stand at her side as "The One Who Is All".
 She attempts to explain why she is working with the villains of the Society to Batgirl:

 Cassandra refuses, and, along with Mr. Freeze, escapes from Nyssa's grasp.

 In "One Year Later", Nyssa is seen in Northern Africa, planning an unknown plot with two terrorists.
 As she gets into her car to leave, it explodes.
-In the following issue, Lady Shiva reports that Nyssa Raatko is dead where she was probably killed by the League of Assassins.
+In the following issue, Lady Shiva reports that Nyssa Raatko is dead, probably killed by the League of Assassins.